Author's Note

 And yet, through our time, you taught me more.
 Here now I see not the brown and rough copper, but its hidden red hues, bright as the very summer days you were crafted.
 Under all the grime and toil of the world, you still have a warmness about you, a passion for all things.
 Is this dark and hardened exterior merely a guise, dear sculpture?
 I see that you are not removing yourself from our very Earth, but instead holding something, cradling something: you are a protector, Serenity, I see that now.

-But curse these walls!
-That I may not see what it is you embrace!
+embrace!
 Your left arm is gone, exposing your back to the world, and this should make the rest all quite clear.
 Yet still I see not what you hold!
 All they allow me is a glimpse at your structure.
 Here is a square plate of metal, with four thin bars to hold you in place.
 Yet, as your nature, they twist and turn, seeming to defy any purpose.
 Could there be something more to you, I began to wonder.

 And as I thought, as we spent this time together, I found myself asking new questions, finding new enlightenment through your form.
 Perhaps these dismal readings are not your purpose, though, Serenity.
 Perhaps, in the spirit of your very creators, you are protecting us all.
 You cradle nothing of less worth than the very souls and hearts of Men!